PatrykWalczak/simple-real-time-currency-converter/README.md

 # currency-converter

 Simple app for real-time converting currency based on library forex-python
-Asks users and is making calculations
+Asks users from which currency they want to change, to which and makes calculations.

 ## Technologies
 * Python 3.10